reasonml/reasonml.github.io/docs/option.md

 let alice = login();
 ```

-Now when writing functions that deal with users we can make sure that there is
+Now when writing functions that deal with users we must make sure that there is
 actually a user present:

 ```reason